eicrud/eicrud/docs/recipes/third-party-authentication.md

 }
 ```

-Then, let's allow guests to use the `linkGoogleAccount` command in the security.
+Then, let's allow guests to use the `link_google_account` command in the security.
 ```typescript title="link_google_account.security.ts"
 const getCmdSecurity = (link_google_account, profile): CmdSecurity => {
     return {